-The only medical opinions regarding Combs' residual functional capacity (RFC)4 that the ALJ considered were from two State agency medical consultants: Robert Redd, M.D., who conducted an initial review of Combs' medical records, and Sharon Keith, M.D., who reviewed Combs' records at the reconsideration level.
+The only medical opinions regarding Combs' residual functional capacity (RFC)4 that the ALJ considered were from two state-agency medical consultants: Robert Redd, M.D., who conducted an initial review of Combs' medical records, and Sharon Keith, M.D., who reviewed Combs' records at the reconsideration level.
 Neither doctor examined Combs.
 Dr. Redd opined that Combs was able to lift ten pounds occasionally and less than ten pounds frequently and was therefore limited to sedentary work.
-In Dr. Keith's opinion, Combs was capable of work at the light exertional level and could lift twenty pounds occasionally and ten pounds frequently.5 lifting no more than 20 pounds at a time with frequent lifting or carrying of objects weighing up to 10 pounds.
-Even though the weight lifted may be very little, a job is in this category when it requires a good deal of walking or standing, or when it involves sitting most of the time with some pushing and pulling of arm or leg controls.
-To be considered capable of performing a full or wide range of light work, you must have the ability to do substantially all of these activities.
+In Dr. Keith's opinion, Combs was capable of work at the light exertional level and could lift twenty pounds occasionally and ten pounds frequently.5

-Following the hearing, the ALJ issued a decision on July 18, 2014, analyzing Combs' disability following the five-step sequential evaluation process outlined in 20 C.F.R. §§ 420.1520(a)-(f).
-At the first and second steps, the ALJ determined that Combs had not engaged in substantial gainful activity since her alleged disability
+Following the hearing, the ALJ issued a decision on July 18, 2014, analyzing Combs' disability following the five-step sequential evaluation process outlined in 20 C.F.R. § 420.1520(a)-(f).
+At the first and second steps, the ALJ determined that Combs had not engaged in substantial gainful activity since her alleged disability onset date, and had the following severe impairments: rheumatoid arthritis, fibromyalgia, and obesity.
+At step three, the ALJ determined that Combs did not have